Last Modified: 4:17pm 13/03/2023

 Isaac Griffiths – Vice-Chair

 My name’s Isaac (They/Them), I’m a healthcare assistant in the fracture clinic and I’m your Pride Network Vice Chair!
-I’ve previously worked with LGBTQ+ groups at university, and I currently volunteer with Q Alliance here in MK.
+I’ve previously worked with LGBTQ+ groups at university, and I currently sit on the committee for Under The Umbrella (UTu), a local community organisation supporting LGBTQ+ young people in and around Milton Keynes.
 I’m friendly, passionate and engaged, and look forward to meeting you!

 On a personal level I believe very strongly in the Pride Network and what we do in creating a safe environment for our staff and service users.
 I’m knowledgeable on a wide range of LGBTQ+ issues and always keen to learn more.
 I want to be able to use my voice to help others, as well as be able to create space for other people to speak.
 I’m friendly, chatty and always happy to help!

 We welcome all staff both LGBTQ+ and Allies to join us at any of our events or meetings as we are an inclusive network.

 - Raise awareness of issues specifically affecting transgender and non-binary staff

 - Be a safe point of contact for LGBTQ+ staff

 - Actively influence NHS policies and strategies that will or may impact on LGBTQ+ patients

 - Organise activities and events for LGBTQ+ staff and allies